The minimum age for hiring a car can vary from country to country according to local regulations. Find out whether you meet the age requirements.

-How old you have to be to rent a car depends on a few factors.
-The minimum age varies depending on the country you’re renting in.
+The minimum age to rent a car in the UK is 21.
+In other countries, the minimum age varies.
 And different rental companies impose their own regulations around young driver car hire, from age restrictions to added fees.
 Lots to consider then – here’s what you need to know.

 Can you hire a car under 25?